Note: The house at Hanover was also called the St. Julien-Ravenel House. It was moved to Pickens County to protect it from flooding by Santee Cooper.

 Basic Information

-- Origin of name It is thought that the house was named for the House of Hanover which had come to the British throne about that time.
+- Origin of name It is thought that the house was named for the House of Hanover which had come to the British throne and had been kind to Huguenot refugees (1, p.
+3) (6, p.
+73).

 - Other names St. Julien-Ravenel House